 Each of the following represents a possible FERPA violation:

-• Discussing student record information in a manner in which the conversation may be overheard by others
+- Discussing student record information in a manner in which the conversation may be overheard by others, or directly sharing information derived from one student’s records with another student

 Please reach out to the Office of the University Registrar at [email protected] for assistance with addressing possible FERPA violations.